WHY REDUCE PEAT USE?

 Peat fuels climate change

-Peatlands cover just 3% of the Earth’s surface but emit 5–6% of global greenhouse gases when drained.
+Peatlands cover just 3% of the Earth’s surface.
 Continued extraction directly undermines efforts to reach net-zero targets.

 Horticulture depends on peat